turbot/guardrails-samples/api_examples/graphql/clients/python/get-notifications-for-resource/README.md

 -c, --config-file

-> Pass an optional yaml config file.
+> [String] Pass an optional yaml config file.

 -p, --profile

-> Profile to be used from config file.
+> [String] Profile to be used from config file.

--t, --notification_type

-> Set the notification type, for more information see https://turbot.com/v5/docs/concepts/notifications#notification-types

--d, --datetime_filter

-> Configures the date range to filter the result, for more information see https://turbot.com/v5/docs/reference/filter#datetime-filters

--s, --sort
+-l, --limit

-> The field to use for sorting the results, for more information see https://turbot.com/v5/docs/reference/filter#sorting
+> [Int] Set to returns the last n notifications, for more information see https://turbot.com/v5/docs/reference/filter#limiting-results.

+-i, --id

+> [String] Find the notification for a resource based on its AKA or ID.

 --help